openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A Verifiable Presentations compliant to the [@VC_DATA] specification.

 Credential Issuer:
 :  An entity that issues Verifiable Credentials.
 Also called Issuer.
-In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]).
+In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Resource Server (see [@!RFC6749]).

 Holder:
 :  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.